hamzakhalil798/Baby-Cry-Classification/README.md

 ## Dataset Used

-- I used a public Dataset and then collected some of my own data aswell and combined it for the project.
+- I used a public Dataset and then collected some of my own data as well and combined it for the project.
 -  Link to Dataset :    https://github.com/gveres/donateacry-corpus